julialamenza/simple-app-kb8s/Readme.md

 - to deploy de application you need to follow this order:

+1- Namespace
-1- ConfigMap
+2- ConfigMap
-2- Deployment
+3- Deployment
-3- Service
+4- Service
-4-Ingress
+5-Ingress

 or run